initcron/cicd-labs/chapters/jenkinsfile.md

   }
 }
 ```
-Once you make changes in Jenkinsfile, commit those changes and push into your `feature/workerpipe` branch.
+Once you make changes in Jenkinsfile, commit and push to `feature/workerpipe` branch.
 ```
 git status
 git add worker/Jenkisfile